Can Xanax Make You Angry?

 GABAergic System and Neurotransmission

 The key to comprehending Xanax’s mechanism of action is to understand the role of gamma-aminobutyric acid.
 GABA is an inhibitory neurotransmitter that acts as a natural “brake” in the brain, reducing neuronal excitability and dampening overall brain activity.
-GABA helps balance excitatory and inhibitory signals in the brain, contributing to emotional regulation, anxiety control, and general cognitive function.
+GABA helps balance excitatory and inhibitory signals in the brain, contributing to emotional regulation, anxiety control, and general cognitive function as per a study by Trends Neurosci published in the National Library of Medicine in 2011.

 Benzodiazepines and GABA Receptors